vic-zhong/AC3.2-MidtermElements/README.md

 * Extra credit
     1. Try to include as much of the data as you can in the detail
     1. Try to format the detail view as much like an individual element on a traditional periodic table as you can.
-Refer to http://sciencenotes.org/wp-content/uploads/2013/06/PeriodicTable-NoBackground2.png if necessary. **Be sure to still include the image, melting and boiling points, which are part of the basic requirements.** In fact, to meet the basic requirements and both of these extra credits I'd recommend generating the traditional representation and then just putting the extra info outside of it.
+Refer to http://sciencenotes.org/wp-content/uploads/2013/06/PeriodicTable-NoBackground2.png or any online resource you like.
+    **Be sure to still include
+    the image, melting and boiling points, which are part of the basic requirements.** In fact, to meet the basic requirements and both of these extra credits I'd recommend generating the traditional representation and then just putting the extra info outside of it.